-A. Non-decorative images have alternative text Pass

-that is compatible with assistive technology

-(or is rendered by an application such as a

-browser, media player, or reader that offers this functionality).
-Additional Information: 3/3 chapters were analyzed and passed.
-11/11 non- decorative images passed.
-Chapters 1 through 3 were used for this analysis.
+A. Non-decorative images have alternative text Pass that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Additional Information: 2/2 non-decorative images were analyzed and passed.
+Chapters 5 and 6 were used for this analysis.
 Alternate text descriptions are provided for each image that are compatible with assistive technology.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-N/A Additional Information: 0/0 chapters were analyzed and passed.
-0/0 decorative images passed.
-There were no decorative images located within the analyzed chapters.
+N/A Additional Information: 0/0 decorative images were analyzed and passed.
+No decorative images were found in chapters 5 or 6.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Pass Additional Information: 3/3 chapters were analyzed and passed.
-1/1 complex images passed.
-Chapters 1 through 3 were used for this analysis.
-Text descriptions are provided for each image that are compatible with assistive technology.
+N/A Additional Information: 0/0 complex images were analyzed and passed.
+No complex images were found in chapters 5 or 6.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.